Bitcoin Latinum Hits Self Reported Market Capitalization of $76.81 Million (LTNM)

-Bitcoin Latinum (LTNM) traded flat against the US dollar during the twenty-four hour period ending at 8:00 AM E.T. on November 6th.
-Bitcoin Latinum has a total market cap of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
-Over the last seven days, Bitcoin Latinum has traded 0% lower against the US dollar.
-One Bitcoin Latinum token can now be bought for $0.41 or 0.00000790 BTC on popular cryptocurrency exchanges.
+Bitcoin Latinum (LTNM) traded flat against the US dollar during the 1-day period ending at 12:00 PM Eastern on November 10th.
+Bitcoin Latinum has a total market cap of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
+One Bitcoin Latinum token can now be purchased for approximately $0.41 or 0.00000790 BTC on cryptocurrency exchanges.
+Over the last seven days, Bitcoin Latinum has traded down 0% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.